The 5 Principles of Lean: A Practical Guide to Building a High-Performance Organization

 1. Identify Value

 Everything starts with value.
-But value must be defined from the customer’s point of view—not the company’s.
-Defining customer clearly is essential to ensure that value is aligned with their needs and expectations.
+However, value must be defined from the customer’s point of view, not the company’s.
+Defining the customer is essential to ensuring value aligns with their needs and expectations.

 Ask yourself:

-To answer these questions, organizations should use qualitative and quantitative techniques, such as interviews and surveys, to uncover both explicit and actual or latent needs of the customer.
+To answer these questions, organizations should use qualitative and quantitative techniques, such as interviews and surveys, to uncover both explicit and actual or latent customer needs.

 In Lean, any activity that does not directly contribute to delivering customer-defined value is considered waste.
 Value is determined by what customers find valuable and is ultimately judged by the end customer.

-Example: In a manufacturing setting, machining a part precisely is value-adding.
-Waiting for the next work order is not.
+Example: In a manufacturing setting, precisely machining a part is value-adding.
+Waiting for the following work order is not.

 ✅ Learn how to identify and measure value across your operations in our Lean Management course, built on real-life industry examples.